 Banking Facility.
-The ATM centre of the State Bank of India (SBI) and Bank of Maharashtra is located very close to the campus.
+The ATM centre of the ICICI Bank is located in the campus.
 This facility can be availed by the students.
-Therefore, those from outstations are advised to open their accounts with State Bank of India (SBI) or Bank of Maharashtra so that their ATM cards can be functional here.
+Therefore, those from outstations are advised to open their account with ICICI Bank or any other nationalised bank so that their ATM cards can be functional here.

 Library.
 We have well-equipped Libraries for our students.
 Students are allowed to have ten books issued at a time, for a period of 15 days.
 Each Library subscribes to all the leading newspapers, periodicals, journals and international magazines.
 Students, faculty members and scholars are encouraged to recommend as many books of international standards as required by them.
 In case the books are not returned to the Library by the due date, a fine is charged as per instructions of the institute.
 A refundable Library deposit of Rs.
 5000/- is required to be paid by each student at the time of admission.

-Mess facilities will also be provided at a cost of approximately Rs.
-2700/- (Rupees Two Thousand Seven Hundred Only) per month.
+Mess facilities will also be provided at a (“cost of approximately Rs.
+3000/- (Rupees Three Thousand Only)) per month.
 The exact mess fee and menu thereof will be negotiated by the students' body once they reach our location and once they are selected by the students.
 It is not compulsory as restaurants are also there adjacent to the campus.
 So it is left to the discretion of the students.
 The cost of mess facilities can also be covered from the bank loan, although it is not required to be remitted to us.

 A state of the art gymnasium is situated in the hostel premises which can be availed by the students for a nominal fee.